This is the multi-page printable view of this section. Click here to print.

 Errors are incorrect calculations or bad states of a program.
 An error occurs while the program is running.
 Errors show as bad output, crashes, and the like.
 Debugging is often about comprehending how you arrived at an error.

-Colloquially, we conflate these two terms into the concept of a “bugs”, and hence the term “debugging”.“Bug” is an old term pre-dating computers, but Admiral Grace Hopper, who is largely responsible for us no longer programming in Assembly Language, popularized the term “bug” in computing after she found one in the Harvard Mark II computer:
+Colloquially, we conflate these two terms into the concept of a “bugs”, and hence the term “debugging”.“Bug” is an old term pre-dating computers, but Admiral Grace Hopper, who is the main reason we no longer program in Assembly Language, popularized the term “bug” in computing after she found one in the Harvard Mark II computer:

 A bug found in the Harvard Mark II computer